-However, several states are at various stages of implementing chemical reporting or ban bills, citing a lack of confidence that Congress will effectively address chemical reform on the federal level as the reason for needing state action.
+Since TSCA has not been significantly reformed in more than 30 years, several states are at various stages of implementing chemical reporting or ban bills, citing a lack of confidence that Congress will effectively address chemical reform on the federal level.

-NOTE: The following TIA Issue Brief is provided as an overview of the legislation for the convenience of Association members and other toy industry stakeholders.
+NOTE: This Issue Brief is provided as an overview of the legislation for the convenience of Association members and other toy industry stakeholders.
 Please consider this information as an introduction to a complex issue.